adammaj1/Mandelbrot-book-book/README.md

 if automatic derivatives are used for mipmapped anti-aliasing.
 The calculation of the derivatives must be modified to account for the wrapped space.

-@CHADancing has an example of animating image texture during a zoom video.
+[dancing angels](https://mathr.co.uk/blog/2012-12-25_dancing_angels.html) has an example of animating image texture during a zoom video.

 [C99 Code](./src/exterior-coordinates.c)